DavidAce/DMRG/README.md

         cmake -Bbuild/Release --build build -config Release ../../ make
 ```
-This script will create subdirectories and use CMake to check for dependencies, and download automatically if needed (see *Optional Requirements* below).
+This script will create subdirectories and use CMake to check for dependencies and download them automatically if needed (see *Optional Requirements* below).
 If the dependencies are found, the project is built and an executable is generated.

 To run executable, launch `.\run.sh`, containing